-Have you ever noticed that the Teradata LIKE operator behaves differently depending on whether you apply it to a data type CHAR or VARCHAR column?
+Have you ever noticed that the Teradata LIKE operator behaves differently depending on whether we apply it to a data type CHAR or VARCHAR column?
 Let us take the table below as an example:

 CREATE TABLE TheLikeTest

-We’re inserting exactly one row for our demonstration:
+We’re inserting precisely one row for our demonstration:

 INSERT INTO TheLikeTest VALUES (‘Anytext’,’Anytext’);